 Learn more about what to expect when having common tests, procedures, and scans.

 Questions to ask the health care team

 If you are concerned about your risk of cancer, talk with your health care team.
-It can be helpful to bring someone along to your appointments to take notes.
-Consider asking the following questions:
+Consider asking your health care team the following questions:

 What is my risk of developing stomach cancer?

 What is my risk of developing other types of cancer?

 What can I do to reduce my risk of cancer?